Why Do I Need Workplace Safety Signs?

-Although, all businesses are faced with different hazards, when it comes to injury and illness prevention they share one common objective – to keep workers safe.
-In fact, under the OSH law, employers have the responsibility to provide a safe workplace and to use color codes, posters, labels or signs to warn employees of potential hazards.
+Although all businesses are faced with different hazards, when it comes to injury and illness prevention, they share one common objective – to keep workers safe.
+In fact, under the OSH law, employers are responsible for providing a safe workplace and using color codes, posters, labels, or signs to warn employees of potential hazards.

-The truth is –the best way to put a stop to injuries occurring in the workplace is to post effective safety signs.
+The truth is that the best way to stop injuries from occurring in the workplace is to post effective safety signs.
 The value of posting high-performance signage in proper places throughout the workplace or job site can’t be overstated.
 Read more about high-performance signage.

 “Signs and symbols required by this subpart shall be visible at all times when work is being performed, and shall be removed or covered promptly when the hazards no longer exist,” per OSHA 1926.200(a).

-Next time you walk past a safety sign, take a moment to fully appreciate the message and understand the role it plays in preventing injuries and death.
+Next time you walk past a safety sign, take a moment to appreciate the message fully and understand its role in preventing injuries and death.

 With millions of positive coronavirus cases in America, this pandemic continues to change the world as we know it.
 New challenges to not only keep businesses, workers, customers, and the public safe but also to reduce the impact of COVID-19 are continuous reminders that we all have a significant role in preventing the spread of this virus.